 Most people tolerate allergy shots well, but there are some common side effects a person might experience.
 Among the most common side effects of allergy shots are redness and swelling at the injection site as well as discomfort or bruising in the area.
 Some people may also experience non-localized side effects such as coughing and sneezing.
 Wheezing and itchy eyes may also develop after a person has received an allergy shot.
-Much more rarely, an individual might suffer a severe and life-threatening allergic response as one of the side effects of allergy shots.
+Much more rarely, an individual might suffer a severe and life-threatening allergic response.

 Discomfort at the time of the injection may also be considered a side effect of an allergy shot.
 This type of side effect is usually only minor, however, as most people feel only a small pinch, sting, or burn when they have these types of injections.
 These shots, however, generally produce far less discomfort than other types of shots do, and medical professionals often try to numb the area so they will not hurt.
 For example, a nurse may gently pinch the area to create a numbing effect or apply a topical anesthetic to the skin.